« View All Posts

 Previously, companies could only rely on work verifications for drug and alcohol screening information.
 If recruiters didn’t catch all the companies a driver worked for, the driver didn’t provide all the necessary information or companies didn’t provide work verification information for the driver, drug and alcohol screening information could’ve been missed.

-There were too many hands in the pot; with the Clearinghouse, there is one centralized location to house all the information.
+With the Clearinghouse, there's one centralized location to house all the information.

-Not only does the database track prohibited and not prohibited status, it keeps track of drivers’ progress in the SAP program and their return-to-duty.
+Not only does the database track prohibited and not prohibited status, but it also keeps track of drivers’ progress in the SAP program and their return-to-duty status.

 How Do Drivers Use the Clearinghouse?